-Federal fiscal policy is the primary tool used by Congress and the Administration to address critical societal issues.
+Federal fiscal policy is a primary tool used by Congress and the Administration to address critical societal issues through both entitlement and discretionary programs.
 In the past few years, fiscal policy has been focused on addressing annual federal deficits and long term debt.
 Federal fiscal policy can and should be used to decisively address the crises facing people with disabilities and their families.
 The Arc, AAIDD, ANCOR, NACDD, and UCP support federal funding for the program supports and services that are needed to enable people with disabilities and their families to be fully included in society.

-Reductions in federal entitlement spending threaten our constituents.
+Structural changes or reductions in federal entitlement spending threaten our constituents.
 Medicaid, Medicare, Social Security, and Supplemental Security Income (SSI) are major targets to secure deficit reduction.
 Medicaid finances lifesaving health care and long term supports and services and the lives of the people receiving those supports are inextricably linked to any shift in Medicaid policy - at either the federal or state level.
 The very lives of our constituents are at stake in these policy deliberations.
 Some of the changes that have been proposed to the Social Security system, such as reduced benefits and increased retirement ages, could have a devastating impact on beneficiaries.

-Like most Americans, we support the need for a strong economy.
+Like most people, we support the need for a strong American economy.
 However, a truly strong and secure nation can only be achieved if:

-- Federal funding decisions and tax policy do not result in a federal budget that is crafted at the expense of people with disabilities; - Supports, services, and benefits critical to the well-being of people with disabilities and their families are protected, improved, and expanded while preserving the principles of independence, choice, and self-determination; and - When needed, the federal government leads or assists states in being fair and efficient in carrying out their responsibilities to people with disabilities and their families.
+- ► Federal funding decisions and tax policy do not result in a federal budget that is crafted at the expense of people with disabilities; - ▶ Supports, services, and benefits critical to the well-being of people with disabilities and their families are protected, improved, and expanded while preserving the principles of independence, economic opportunity, and self-determination; and

+▶ When needed, the federal government leads or assists states and territories in being fair and efficient in carrying out their responsibilities to people with disabilities and their families.